blazej-bryla/blazej-bryla-recruitment-exercises/konami-code/readme.md

 ```

 # !!!
 IMPORTANT
-## Secret code is: "injects3secretS" last letter is big
+## Secret code is: "injects3secretS" last letter is capital